jansistonen/Smart-Contract-Project-Work/How the system works.md

   - Every write operation is a transaction → requires signing and gas

   - Every read operation is a view call → no gas, instant

+ETHERSCAN

+From Etherscan it is possible to view the transactions and verify that the new block has actually been created correctly This is direct link to our contract's transactions: https://sepolia.etherscan.io/address/0x8729191b555335728B046684a335F2DE62C974f5

+From Etherscan it is also possible to see which wallets have been using our contract